-With lockdown lifting and the summer setting in, it’s probable that you’ve started to venture out of the garden and back into the big wide world with your pooch for some fun in the sun.
-Summer is everybody’s favourite time of year; but there are hidden dangers in summer you need to be aware of.
+With spring moving into summer, you’re probably heading to your garden and out into the big wide world with your pooch for some fun in the sun.
+Summer is everybody’s favourite time of the year; but there are hidden dangers in summer you need to be aware of

 Overheating